lsaltz/robot_hand_generator/README.md

 ## What the outputs mean:

 After ea.py finishes running, it will send all the data it gathered to a text file called "results.txt" located in ~/robot_hand_generator_MLS.
 It lists the winning hand and its location as well as its length ratios of palm to fingers and proximal to distal links.
 It also lists the runner up hand and the results of the other hands.
-In the output folder, you can also find a graph of the overall fitness trend and the range of every 50th gripper.
+In the output folder, you can also find a graph of the overall fitness trend, graphs of the top and bottom 10% of grippers generated.

 ## Todo:

 - Update comments and add photos to README
-- Fix mutations file
 - change fitness score
 - Incorporate cube
-- Output data only of the 10% worst and best grippers
-- Adjust graph scaling
 - Incorporate new IK solver
 - Move to 3D space